-All solar cells must be approved by Headquarters.
 Solar cell tech reports must be submitted to Headquarters as part of the Vehicle Design Report by Reg.
 4.3.A.2.
-Solar Cell Approval Forms shall be provided on the ASC Website and in Appendix J and should be submitted as part of the Preliminary Vehicle Design Report by Reg.
-4.3.A.1.
-Each team must provide a copy of the manufacturer's solar cell specification sheet, copy of invoice for all solar cells included, and a solar cell approval form with the following solar cell information in the tech report:
+Each team must provide a copy of the manufacturer's solar cell specification sheet with the following solar cell information in the tech report:

-- 5.2.F.1 Manufacturer's name and contact information - 5.2.F.2 Stock number, type, or description - 5.2.F.3 Manufacturer's quote for cell area (cm) - 5.2.F.4 Manufacturer's quote for performance - 5.2.F.5 Cost (US\$) per cell - 5.2.F.6 Cell area (cm)
+- 5.2.F.1 Manufacturer's name and contact information - 5.2.F.2 Stock number, type, or description - 5.2.F.3 Manufacturer's quote for cell area (cm2) - 5.2.F.4 Manufacturer's quote for performance - 5.2.F.5 Cell area (cm2)

-5.2.F.7 A detailed layout map of the vehicle, showing all cell types/sizes and locations, as well as calculations of total area
+5.2.F.6 A detailed layout map of the vehicle, showing all cell types/sizes and locations, as well as calculations of total area